Annabelle Ewing

-Annabelle Janet Ewing (born 20 August 1960) is a Scottish politician and lawyer who has served as Deputy Presiding Officer of the Scottish Parliament, alongside Liam McArthur, since May 2021.
-A member of the Scottish National Party (SNP), she has been the Member of the Scottish Parliament (MSP) for the Cowdenbeath constituency since 2016, having previously been an MSP for the Mid Scotland and Fife region from 2011 to 2016.
+Annabelle Janet Ewing (born 20 August 1960) is a Scottish politician and lawyer who served as a Deputy Presiding Officer of the Scottish Parliament from 2021 to 2026.
+A member of the Scottish National Party (SNP), she served as the Member of the Scottish Parliament (MSP) for the Cowdenbeath constituency from 2016 to 2026, having previously been an MSP for the Mid Scotland and Fife region from 2011 to 2016.
+Ewing also served in the UK House of Commons as the Member of Parliament for Perth, from 2001 to 2005.

-Ewing previously served in the British House of Commons as a Member of Parliament for Perth, from 2001 to 2005.
-She was Scotland's Minister for Youth and Women's Employment from 2014 to 2016, and Minister for Community Safety and Legal Affairs from 2016 to 2018.
-Her brother, Fergus Ewing, is also an MSP in the Scottish Parliament, and their mother, Winnie Ewing, previously served as an MSP, MP and MEP.
+She held two junior ministerial roles and was Minister for Youth and Women's Employment from 2014 to 2016 and then Minister for Community Safety and Legal Affairs from 2016 to 2018.
+On the backbenches, she has sometimes been critical of the government, especially since the 2021 election, over issues like reforms to the gender recognition process.
+Her brother, Fergus Ewing, was also an MSP and their mother, Winnie Ewing, previously served as an MSP, MP and MEP.

 Background

 Ewing was born on 20 August 1960 to Winnifred Margaret Ewing (née Woodburn) and Stewart Martin Ewing.
-Her mother was a prominent former Scottish politician.
 She attended Craigholme School for Girls in Glasgow and the University of Glasgow, where she graduated with a law degree.
 Before becoming an MP, Ewing was a European Community competition lawyer in Brussels and ran a small legal practice.

-She lives in Perthshire.
-Her mother was former SNP President, Winnie Ewing, who in the past was a member of three different parliaments — Westminster, the Scottish Parliament and the European Parliament.
+Ewing's family have been strongly connected to the nationalist movement in Scotland.
+Her mother was a former Scottish National Party (SNP) President, Winnie Ewing, who throughout her lifetime served as a member of three different parliaments for the party: Westminster, the Scottish Parliament and the European Parliament.
 Her brother is MSP Fergus Ewing, and her sister-in-law was the late Margaret Ewing, who had been an MSP and an MP.
 Her late father, Stewart Ewing was elected as an SNP district councillor for the Summerston Ward in Glasgow 1977, when he gained it from Dick Dynes, then-leader of the Labour Group on Glasgow District Council, a result described at the time by The Glasgow Herald as "an absolute sensation".

-Ewing is a member of Shelter and Amnesty International.
-She has been involved in a number of Parliamentary campaigns, including fighting for the rights of people with Hepatitis C, and working to gain a public enquiry into the events at Princess Royal Barracks, Deepcut, where James Collinson, a constituent, died on 23 March 2002.

-Political career
+Early parliamentary and political career

+Early candidature (1999-2001)

-Ewing was first selected as a SNP candidate for the UK Parliament to contest a by-election for Hamilton South in 1999, the constituency where her mother had won a famous by-election victory in 1967.
-Labour had a comfortable majority at the 1997 election and despite a swing of 16% to the SNP in 1999, Labour's Bill Tynan won the seat.
+Ewing stood for the Stirling constituency in the 1999 Scottish Parliament election, and came second to the Labour candidate Sylvia Jackson.
+Later that year, she was selected by the SNP to contest a by-election for the Hamilton South constituency in the UK Parliament, the same area where her mother had won a famous by-election victory in 1967.
+Labour had a comfortable majority at the 1997 election, but there was a swing of 16% to the SNP in the by-election, and Labour's Bill Tynan won the seat with a majority of just over 550 votes.